Neurosis: DSM-I (1952–1968)

+Spanish history writer Jose M. Lopez Pinero published Origenes historicos del concepto de neurosis in 1963.
+It was published in English as Historical Origins of the Concept of Neurosis in 1983.

 Neurotics Anonymous began in February 1964, as a twelve-step program to help the neurotic.
 It was founded in Washington, D.C. by American psychologist Grover Boydston, and has since spread through the Americas.

 Also in 1964, Polish psychiatrist Kazimierz Dąbrowski released his book Positive Disintegration.
-The book argues that developing and resolving "psychoneurosis" is a necessary part of healthy personality development.
+The book argues that developing and resolving psychoneurosis is a necessary part of healthy personality development.

+The year 1964 also saw the establishment of the American Psychological Association's Division 25, a group of psychologists interested in behaviourism.

+The popular textbook The causes and cures of neurosis; an introduction to modern behaviour therapy based on learning theory and the principles of conditioning was published in 1965 by Hans Eysenck and South African-British psychologist Stanley Rachman.
+It aimed to replace the Freudian approach to neurosis with behaviorism.

+The "Hopkins Symptom Checklist" (HSCL) is a self-report symptom inventory that was developed in the mid-1960s from earlier checklists.
+It measures somatization, obsession-compulsion, interpersonal sensitivity, anxiety and depression.

 In 1966, psychologists began to observe large numbers of children of Holocaust survivors seeking mental help in clinics in Canada.
 The grandchildren of Holocaust survivors were overrepresented by 300% among the referrals to psychiatry clinics in comparison with their representation in the general population.
 Further study lead to the better understanding of transgenerational trauma.

+The noted book Psychological stress and the coping process was released by American psychologist Richard Lazarus in 1966.

+The well-cited book Anxiety and Behaviour was also released in 1966.
+As with Eysenck and Rachman's book, it aimed to connect neuroses with behaviourism.
+It was edited by American psychologist Charles Spielberger.

+The Association for Advancement of Behavioral Therapies was founded in 1966.
+(In 2005, it became the Association for Behavioral and Cognitive Therapies.)

+DSM-II (1968–1980)

-After Freudian thinking became less important in psychology, the term "neurosis" came to be used as a near synonym for "anxiety".
-The second edition of the American Psychiatric Association's Diagnostic and Statistical Manual of Mental Disorders (DSM-II) in 1968 described neuroses thusly: Anxiety is the chief characteristic of the neuroses.
+After Freudian thinking became less prominent in psychology, the term "neurosis" came to be used as a near synonym for "anxiety".
+The second edition of the DSM (DSM-II) in 1968 described neuroses thusly: Anxiety is the chief characteristic of the neuroses.
 It may be felt and expressed directly, or it may be controlled unconsciously and automatically by conversion [into physical symptoms], displacement [into mental symptoms] and various other psychological mechanisms.
 Generally, these mechanisms produce symptoms experienced as subjective distress from which the patient desires relief.
-The neuroses, as contrasted to the psychoses, manifest neither gross distortion or misinterpretation of external reality, nor gross personality disorganization...In January 1980, the South African-British psychologist Stanley Rachman published a well-cited working definition of "emotional processing", aiming to define the "certain psychological experiences" Freud had mentioned in his 1923 book (and had earlier referred to).
+The neuroses, as contrasted to the psychoses, manifest neither gross distortion or misinterpretation of external reality, nor gross personality disorganization...Included in this category were the conditions: